 Switching Data Service Providers shall raise a Request for Change should they wish to make an Operational Switching Service Change relating to their Systems or processes.
 Requests for Change should be logged on the Switching Service Management System.

 A Switching Change Advisory Board, established by the REC Board and facilitated by the Switching Operator, will assess the impact of Operational Switching Service Changes.
 The constitution of the Switching Change Advisory Board shall include a representative from each of the Switching Data Service Providers.
 Each member may send an alternative to Switching Change Advisory Board meetings where required.
-The Code Manager shall support the Switching Change Advisory Board in accordance with the approved terms of reference.
+The Code Manager shall chair the Switching Change Advisory Board in accordance with the approved terms of reference.

 Meetings of the Switching Change Advisory Board shall be convened each week, where required.
 The Switching Operator may also convene an emergency meeting of the Switching Change Advisory Board where required.
 Emergency meetings should be arranged as soon as practicable, and within the same day if agreed by all affected Switching Data Service Providers.
 Each Switching Data Service Provider and the Code Manager shall provide '24 x 7' contact details to the Switching Operator to enable meetings to be convened outside normal working hours.